wess/zenoscript/site/docs/docs/installation.md

 If you get a "command not found" error:

-1. Make sure Bun or npm's global bin directory is in your PATH
+1. Make sure Bun's global bin directory is in your PATH
 2. Try reinstalling Zenoscript
-3. For Bun users, ensure `~/.bun/bin` is in your PATH
+3. Ensure `~/.bun/bin` is in your PATH

 ### Plugin not working

 If the Bun plugin isn't working:

-1. Make sure you're using Bun (not Node.js)
+1. Make sure you're using Bun
 2. Check that `bunfig.toml` is properly configured
 3. Try running `zeno setup` again